roshenreji/Unused-SGs-using-Boto3/README.md

-# Finding List of all unused Security Groups
+# Finding List of all Unused Security Groups

 ### Make sure your aws is configured with your system with the help of AWS Cli
 ### Create a file and copy the following contents and paste it there